 Despite that itâ€™s not possible to fully prevent the emergence of Achilles tendinitis, there are some steps that we can take to reduce our predisposition.

-1. Avoid rapid increase in exercises.
-Therefore, adopt a gradual increase in your exercise as this will ensure you go slowly to reduce degeneration of your Achilles tendonitis.
+1. Avoid a rapid increase in exercises.
+Therefore, adopt a gradual increase in your exercise as this will ensure you go slowly to reduce the degeneration of your Achilles tendonitis.
 This must be both on the intensity and duration of exercises.Â

 2. Reduce the amount of strenuous training exercise.
-For, examples, reduce the intensity and duration of hill running.
+For, example, reduce the intensity and duration of the hill running.
 However, if you must take on such exercise, ensure that you warm up before going hard on yourself.

 Further, you must get firm arch support that will offer the appropriate tension to your Achilles tendon.Â However, you must replace the running shoes that show signs of getting worn out as this could lead to injury.

 4. Stop any of the exercises that you feel is causing pain on your Achilles tendonitis.
 However, ensure you rest well before taking on another exercise as this will ensure that the muscle recovers enough.

 5. Prior to starting on your hard exercise, make sure that you first stretch the Achilles tendon and calf muscles â€“ particularly when youâ€™re on the recovery phase.

 Achilles tendinitis DefinedÂ

 Achilles tendinitis is a runnerâ€™s pain (characterized by inflammation or irritation) that happens at their large tendon sitting at the back of the ankle.
 Read Also: Best Cheer Shoes.Â

 This condition is mainly found among the recreational athletes â€“ particularly because runners in this class will tend to overplay and thus end up with an injury on the Achilles tendon.

 Causes of Achilles tendinitisÂ

 As noted above, Achilles tendinitis will result from overworking your Achilles tendon and damaging the collagen.
-However, the main causes for this injury are excessive pronation, the poor motion of your ankle, and weak calf muscles.
+However, the main causes of this injury are excessive pronation, the poor motion of your ankle, and weak calf muscles.

 So, a combination of the above factors and significant tendon overworking has been thought to promote the formation of the injury.
 But why?Â

 Well, the Achilles tendon is created from small rubber strands of collagen (fiber-form proteins) that are combined.
 Read Also: Trail Running Shoes for Plantar Fasciitis.

 Signs to look out for include swelling and pain at the back of your heel or ankle when youâ€™re running or walking.

 In addition, you might experience some limited motion range and calf muscles becoming some tight.
 Equally, the excessive stretching on the tendon will result in the back of your heel becoming warm.

 In such a case, you must use the right training shoes â€“ ensure they have the right arch support and heel cushioning and theyâ€™re not worn out.
-Further, warm up before going hard on your exercise or running.